Global Investors Eye Bangkok's Rarest Luxury Wellness Penthouses At Award-Winning ROMM Convent

 The Pinnacle of Wellness-Integrated Living

-The Duplex Sky Penthouse at ROMM Convent are a masterclass in architectural innovation and holistic well-being.
-Each residence spans 418.61–467.86 sq.m., offering house-like layouts with soaring 6.45-meter ceilings and panoramic skyline views, including Bangkok's most iconic landmarks.
+The Duplex Sky Penthouses at ROMM Convent are a masterclass in architectural innovation and holistic well-being.
+Each residence spans 418.61467.86 sq.m., offering house-like layouts with soaring 6.45-meter ceilings and panoramic skyline views, including Bangkok's most iconic landmarks.
 Private rooftop gardens create a tranquil green haven, seamlessly visible from both living and bedroom spaces.

 Unmatched Value in Bangkok's Central Business District